Senso Rustic 914 x 152 x 2mm 2.20sqm Walnut Vinyl Plank - 16 Pack

 Use lighting tricks to visually expand a room.
 Direct beams upwards, as an illuminated ceiling will make a small room feel bigger than it is.
 Don't skimp on lamps but consider wall lights instead of table ones to save on valuable surface space.

-Sliding and pocket doors (which tuck invisibly and neatly into the wall) are a small-space dream, as they don’t need room to swing open.
-Barn doors are a bang-on-trend variation of this.
+Sliding and pocket doors (which tuck invisibly and neatly into the wall) are a small-space dream, as they don't need room to swing open.
+Barn doors are a bang-on-trend variation of this, with the added bonus of being an easy D.I.Y. retrofit project.

 Tiny living areas – especially those that don't receive much natural light – will appear bigger and brighter when painted in warm, pale shades like primrose yellow or cream.
 Paint the interior window frame a crisp white to reflect as much light as possible.